Such, such is Death: no triumph: no defeat:

 And blossoms and is you, when you are dead.

-We are busy working to bring Charles Sorley's "Such, such is Death" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Charles Sorley's "Such, such is Death" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Such, such is Death" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.